geostyler/geostyler-cookbook/index.md

 ## 3. Symbolizer Renderer

-Currently [Geostyler](https://geostyler.org/) supports `Openlayers` and `SLD` rending for the symbol.
-Changing this setting will reflect the way symbol is rendered in the `Graphical Editor`
+Currently, [Geostyler](https://geostyler.org/) supports `Openlayers` and `SLD` rendering of symbols.
+Changing this setting will reflect the way symbols are rendered in the `Graphical Editor`

 ![renderer]( images/renderer.png "renderer")